Rent a car. Cheat on bridge tolls.

 The new arrangement will boost toll revenues, and save public money spent trying to track down and collect from toll scofflaws.
 "We collect our money eventually in many cases, but it's a cumbersome process that involves notifying both the car rental company and their customer," McMillan said.
 "This way, we get our money upfront."

 Toll evasion is an especially touchy issue these days because the toll authority has proposed raising tolls from $4 to $5 to pay for seismic retrofits of the Antioch and Dumbarton bridges.
-In other states, PlatePass has
+In other states, PlatePass has similar deals with toll agencies to pay tolls for rental cars that use express lanes.

 Rental car users can exploit the current system in the Bay Area by driving by tollbooths in lanes meant for FasTrak users with transponders.